Jxck-S/plane-notify/README.md

 ### TODO

--   Possibly implement airport name, done by closest airport
+-   Clostest airport name(WORKING), but outputs to Discord currently only atm, will be adding it to the map image with PIL, Would add as text output but the closest airport is not always correct
 -   General Cleanup
--   Move all configs to own folder

 ### [ More Refrences / Documentation](Refrences.md)